 Marvel's Eternals is a welcome new chapter for the MCU

 Marvel can afford to take a few risks in the wake of Endgame.
-You can expect Marvel's Eternals to have a similar balance of comedy and drama as any other MCU picture – something that was certainly on show in the movie's teaser trailer.
+You can expect Eternals to have a similar balance of comedy and drama as any other MCU picture – something that was certainly on show in the movie's trailers.

 Like the Guardians of the Galaxy movies, you might need to see it in action to truly understand why these characters are appealing, but history shows that Feige and company have form at introducing new sides to the MCU.

-That extends to greater inclusivity in the MCU, too.
-Marvel's Eternals will star the first openly gay superhero in Henry's Phastos, while Lauren Ridloff (Makkari) is the first deaf actor to appear in a Marvel movie.
-Ridloff will be followed by another deaf actress in Alaqua Cox in Marvel's upcoming Hawkeye Disney Plus series, too, which shows that the studio is diversifying its superhero line up even more than before.
+That extends to greater inclusivity, too.
+Eternals stars the first openly gay superhero in Henry's Phastos, while Ridloff's Makkari is the first deaf actor to appear in a Marvel movie.
+Ridloff will be followed by another deaf actress in Alaqua Cox in Marvel's upcoming Hawkeye Disney Plus series, which shows that the studio is diversifying its superhero line up even more than before.

-In an interview with Vogue, Jolie revealed that Marvel's "commitment to expand the way we see 'superheroes'" was key to her signing onto the movie, while Hayek told Variety that Marvel's Vice-President of Film Production Victoria Alonso was eager for the studio to represent more people in its movies moving forward.
-Marvel's Eternals, then, will be unlike any previous MCU film we've seen before.
+In an interview with Vogue (opens in new tab), Jolie revealed that Marvel's "commitment to expand the way we see 'superheroes'" was key to her signing onto the movie, while Hayek told Variety (opens in new tab) that Marvel's Vice-President of Film Production Victoria Alonso was eager for the studio to represent more people in its movies moving forward.
+Eternals, then, will be unlike any previous MCU film we've seen before.

-Ultimately, we can't wait for Eternals to arrive.
-With its A-list cast, Zhao's vision and the backing of Disney, Marvel Studios could be onto another ensemble movie winner with Marvel's Eternals – and it wouldn't be a surprise to see it win a few awards next year as a result.
+With its A-list cast, Zhao's vision and the backing of Disney, Marvel Studios could be onto another ensemble movie winner with Marvel's Eternals – regardless of what some critics think.

 - Thor: Love and Thunder: what we know so far